KarlisKV/Coverage_algorithms/report.md

 What kinds of constructs does your tool support, and how accurate is its output?
 * The DIY tool supports if/else statements and for/while loops
-* The DIY tool measured a branch coverage of xxx% and the automated tool measured a coverage of xx%
+* The DIY tool measured a branch coverage of 64.3% and the automated tool measured a coverage of xx%

 ### Evaluation